 11 May High-Performance Grounding for Power Systems

-The importance of high-performance grounding for power systems is often misunderstood and underappreciated.
-Proper grounding is a crucial aspect of protecting power equipment and utility personnel while also minimizing system downtime.
-A properly engineered grounding system allows for the operation of safety mechanisms such as surge arresters and will also limit ground potential rise (GPR) and touch & step voltages to acceptable levels defined by IEEE-80.
+Grounding for power systems is an often misunderstood, yet crucial aspect of protecting power equipment and utility personnel while also minimizing downtime.
+A properly engineered grounding system will not only allow surge arresters to operate, but will also limit ground potential rise (GPR) and touch and step voltages to acceptable levels defined by IEEE-80.

-SAE assesses each grounding project as an independent case since the grounding requirements can vary between locations due to unique environmental and geological characteristics.
-In order to engineer and install a high-performance grounding system, the SAE team measures soil resistivity and gathers data on soil types and features that can affect a grounding system.
-This can include nearby agricultural areas, wetlands, and impressed current cathodic protection (ICCP) systems.
+SAE approaches each grounding project individually since unique environmental and geological characteristics can mean that grounding requirements vary between locations.
+In order to engineer and install a high-performance grounding system, the SAE team measures soil resistivity and gathers data on soil types and features that can affect a grounding system such as nearby agricultural areas, wetlands, and impressed current cathodic protection (ICCP) systems.

 Take a look at the table below to see the performance benefits of a Conducrete® enhanced counterpoise electrode.